Seamartin Australian Vintage Fishing Reel Reference History, and Technical Information guide, reeLpedia ® 22/6/2009.

 Specifications:

 There is evidence that the SEAMARTIN Model 3 was available for purchase as early as 1962.
 For example, one of those lucky buyers, in 1962, was Harry Hauser of Bairnsdale, Victoria.
-Eventually Harry's precious possession of SEAMARTIN Model 3 became his gift to a friend John Summervillie in late 1960s.
+Eventually, Harry's precious possession of SEAMARTIN Model 3 became his gift to a friend John Summervillie in the late 1960s.

 Above 6 images depicting the Seamartin model 3.